GamerCatGirl/BachelorProefMod/src/main/resources/assets/bachelorproef/lavender/entries/simple_sorting/strict_comparison_bubble_sort.md

 **Fase 2: Run**

-You now can choose to run both algorithms with the given vector and see if your predictions were correct.
+You now can choose to run the algorithm with the given vector and see if your predictions were correct.
 Write down what the core difference is between the two algorithms.

 ;;;;;

 **Fase 3: Investigate**

-Where exactly in the algorithm occurs the problem with non-strict comparisons and why?
+Where exactly in the algorithm occurs the problem with non-strict comparisons?

+What is the complexity of the algorithm?

 ;;;;;